Your shopping cart is currently empty!

 During your stay, you have access to your own room.
 Each room has two beds, so you can also book one room together.
 In the farmhouse the common areas are: the dining room and small kitchen, the library, the upstairs room, the chapel and the meditation attic.
 The buildings are surrounded by several gardens such as a herb garden, vegetable garden, flower garden, orchard and a food garden (under construction).

 The Nijkleaster monastic community is part of the Protestant Church in the Netherlands.
-It is an open monastery with an ecumenical vocation and, as such, wants to offer hospitality to people from various churches and traditions.
-All celebrations take place in the indoor or outdoor chapel of monastery Westerhûs.
-For morning celebrations on Sundays and Wednesdays we go to the church in Jorwert with the "Nijkleasterkuier" following.
+It is an open monastery with an ecumenical calling and, as such, aims to offer hospitality to people from various churches and traditions.
+All services take place in the indoor or outdoor chapel of Westerhûs Monastery.
+For the morning services on Sundays and Wednesdays, we go to the church in Jorwert, followed by the 'Nijkleasterkuier'.

 The basic principle is that costs should not be an obstacle to a stay.
 In that case you can appeal to our Compassion Fund